 Risks associated with paper wallets

-For instance beware of people using coercion to have your key.
+For instance, beware of people using coercion to have your key.
 Paper is also fragile and can be damaged.
-As a physical property it can be stolen or destroyed by disasters and weather exposure.
+As a physical property, it can be stolen or destroyed by disasters and weather exposure.
 You might also forget it somewhere.
-The paper might also get ruined if the it gets wet.
+The paper might also get ruined if it gets wet.
 Store in a sealed plastic bag or pocket.

 It is advisable to store them in multiple copies in multiple secure locations, sometimes in a lock and key safe.